IntunoAI/intuno/docs/TOOL_CALL_GUIDE.md

-# Wisdom Tool Call Integration Guide
+# Intuno Tool Call Integration Guide

-This guide explains how to integrate your application or agent with the Wisdom network using direct API calls.
-This is the most fundamental way to interact with Wisdom and is suitable for any programming language.
+This guide explains how to integrate your application or agent with the Intuno network using direct API calls.
+This is the most fundamental way to interact with Intuno and is suitable for any programming language.

 The basic workflow is:
 1. Obtain an API Key for authentication.